General Motors (NYSE:GM) EVP Randall D. Mott Sells 25,000 Shares

-General Motors (NYSE:GM) (TSE:GMM.U) EVP Randall D. Mott sold 25,000 shares of the stock in a transaction that occurred on Wednesday, November 18th.
-The shares were sold at an average price of $44.00, for a total transaction of $1,100,000.00.
-Following the sale, the executive vice president now directly owns 189,427 shares of the company’s stock, valued at $8,334,788.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
+General Motors (NYSE:GM) (TSE:GMM.U) EVP Randall D. Mott sold 25,000 shares of the business’s stock in a transaction dated Tuesday, November 24th.
+The shares were sold at an average price of $46.00, for a total transaction of $1,150,000.00.
+Following the transaction, the executive vice president now directly owns 164,427 shares of the company’s stock, valued at $7,563,642.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.

-General Motors (NYSE:GM) (TSE:GMM.U) last released its quarterly earnings results on Thursday, November 5th.
-The auto manufacturer reported $2.83 EPS for the quarter, topping the consensus estimate of $1.47 by $1.36.
-The firm had revenue of $35.48 billion for the quarter, compared to analyst estimates of $35.35 billion.
-General Motors had a return on equity of 6.27% and a net margin of 1.46%.
-General Motors’s revenue for the quarter was up .0% on a year-over-year basis.
-During the same period in the previous year, the company posted $1.72 EPS.
-Research analysts predict that General Motors will post 2.64 earnings per share for the current year.
+General Motors (NYSE:GM) (TSE:GMM.U) last announced its earnings results on Thursday, November 5th.
+The auto manufacturer reported $2.83 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.47 by $1.36.
+The company had revenue of $35.48 billion for the quarter, compared to the consensus estimate of $35.35 billion.
+General Motors had a net margin of 1.46% and a return on equity of 6.27%.
+The company’s revenue was up .0% on a year-over-year basis.
+During the same period in the previous year, the business earned $1.72 EPS.
+On average, analysts anticipate that General Motors will post 2.64 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-BlackRock Inc. lifted its position in shares of General Motors by 1.0% in the 3rd quarter.
-BlackRock Inc. now owns 106,268,246 shares of the auto manufacturer’s stock worth $3,144,478,000 after buying an additional 1,096,761 shares during the last quarter.
-State Street Corp boosted its position in General Motors by 0.6% during the 3rd quarter.
-State Street Corp now owns 57,790,708 shares of the auto manufacturer’s stock valued at $1,710,027,000 after purchasing an additional 327,178 shares during the period.
-Greenhaven Associates Inc. bought a new position in General Motors during the 3rd quarter worth $539,368,000.
-FMR LLC increased its position in General Motors by 71.4% in the second quarter.
-FMR LLC now owns 16,089,454 shares of the auto manufacturer’s stock worth $407,063,000 after buying an additional 6,703,544 shares during the period.
-Finally, Arrowstreet Capital Limited Partnership boosted its holdings in shares of General Motors by 3.2% during the third quarter.
-Arrowstreet Capital Limited Partnership now owns 14,041,399 shares of the auto manufacturer’s stock valued at $415,485,000 after acquiring an additional 432,867 shares during the period.
-Hedge funds and other institutional investors own 77.17% of the company’s stock.
+Institutional investors have recently modified their holdings of the company.
+Jeppson Wealth Management LLC acquired a new stake in shares of General Motors in the third quarter worth $27,000.
+Highlander Capital Management LLC acquired a new stake in General Motors during the third quarter valued at $30,000.
+Citizens Financial Group Inc RI boosted its position in General Motors by 758.0% during the second quarter.
+Citizens Financial Group Inc RI now owns 1,287 shares of the auto manufacturer’s stock valued at $33,000 after purchasing an additional 1,137 shares during the last quarter.
+Advisory Alpha LLC acquired a new stake in General Motors during the third quarter valued at $40,000.
+Finally, Global Wealth Management Investment Advisory Inc. boosted its position in General Motors by 29.8% during the second quarter.
+Global Wealth Management Investment Advisory Inc. now owns 1,633 shares of the auto manufacturer’s stock valued at $41,000 after purchasing an additional 375 shares during the last quarter.
+77.17% of the stock is owned by institutional investors and hedge funds.

 General Motors Company designs, builds, and sells cars, trucks, crossovers, and automobile parts worldwide.
 The company operates through GM North America, GM International, Cruise, and GM Financial segments.
 It markets its vehicles primarily under the Buick, Cadillac, Chevrolet, GMC, Holden, Baojun, and Wuling brand names.